NCTU-SYNC/sync-server-llm/README.md

 ## Features

-Please refer to the protobuf files in `protos/` for the features provided by the server.
+Refer to the protobuf files in the `protos/` directory for the features provided by the server.